 I leave you with three challenges that I hope will aid you in learning to live all of life’s “firsts” with imagination and anticipation.
 I think they bring the fabric of heaven down to earth:

-- Live life on purpose.
+- Live on purpose.
 It is easy to misplace your purpose in the clutter of life.
 That’s good soil for cynicism.
 Rediscover that purpose and see the present moment and the people present in your life through that divinely-given purpose.

 - Live in the moment.
 After all it’s the only moment you are guaranteed.
 It would be shame to waste it!
 Engage the present people and circumstances as a gift from God.